savegnagna/d5/README.md

-# For testing purpose
+# To start the application
 1. Install required packages, using npm install, inside the extracted folder
-2. Run the server with npm run run
+2. Run the server with *npm start*
 3. The server will run on the *port __3200__* using the internal loopback (*localhost*)
 4. To log in use the
     * user